 This was music to my ears.
 A year ago when making the transition from Google to Twitter I published a couple of posts about this exact issue.
 In "Learning or Earning" I wrote

 Over time, though, [the proprietary] advantage naturally erodes in relative terms.
 The open source stack grows ever thicker and by now includes pieces of technology like Cassandra, ZooKeeper, HDFS and Pig (and indeed the Hadoop project in general).
-The principles of huge-scale computing on commodity hardware are being better understood, and the open stack becomes ever-more viable for real-world work.
+The principles of huge-scale computing on commodity hardware are being better understood, and the open stack becomes ever-more viable for real-world work.and I'm chuffed to hear directly from Yahoo! that the theory is true in practice, and converts into measurable value at the company level.

 As the gap between commodity and proprietary narrows, the downsides of a homegrown stack become increasingly palpable.
 It takes longer to migrate acquired companies to your platform.
 There's no liquid talent market into which to tap when hiring.
 Maintaining a custom toolchain becomes burdensome.
 You risk making your engineers feel like outsiders in the broader tech community—ironically despite the hyper-advanced technology with which they work.
 Your existing employees may even resist or resent developing skills which aren't marketable elsewhere.